fredzannarbor/xai_health_coach/README.md

 * **Customizable Coach Personality:**  Allows users to select attributes that influence the coach's communication style (e.g., friendly, research-oriented, direct).
 * **Integration with Grok:** Utilizes the Grok API for accessing relevant health information and research.

+### Roadmap & Wish List

+Help me showcase the unique strengths of Grok's API!
+Some key building blocks that you may be able to help with:

+- _Implement X authentication_
+- Implement chargeback to user xai api account
+- Health-coach-powered Spaces on X, etc.
+- Improve Grok's ability to find real-time peer-reviewed health knowledge
+   - Give me the latest on wastewater measures of viral threats
+   - Improve customization of coach
+   - behind-scenes translate & export to other health formats (e.g. Apple's HealthKit)
+  - Improve multimodal input & analysis -- ECGs, etc.
+- Human-Thriving-Focused Dialogue
+  - The end goal of AI health dialogue should be to improve the probability of species survival
+  - Truth-seeking health guidance not modified by non-health/non-human-thriving priorities

 ## Getting Started

 1. **Clone the repository:**